 As maritime trade becomes increasingly important during this period, and Egypt declines under demographic change and foreign leadership, Minoan Crete and then Mycenaean Greece become beholden to foreign interests led by Phoenician merchants.
 But these are short-lived as well, and culminate with the Bronze Age Collapse, where trade networks are severed and the affluent city-states of Canaan and Phoenicia, no longer under the protection of the Egyptian state, are sacked from both the east and the west.
 This forces many merchants to flee for the Phoenician and later Carthaginian imperial colonies set up throughout the Mediterranean, from North Africa to Spain, Homeric and then Ancient Greece, and finally mainland Italy following the Punic Wars, where Book I ends with the dissolution of the Roman Republic.

-Accompanying the masterfully written text and the historical breakthroughs contained within it are close to a thousand academic references and over 200 images that include maps, architectural reconstructions, artifacts of every sort, in-depth information about written the archives uncovered in Ebla, Mari, Kanesh, and Amarna, and much more.
+Accompanying the masterfully written text and the historical breakthroughs contained within it are over one thousand academic references and over 200 images that include maps, architectural reconstructions, artifacts of every sort, details from the written archives uncovered in Ebla, Mari, Kanesh, and Amarna, and much more.

 The vast and impressive undertaking by Marlais and Byrne in Book I opens up a new world of knowledge into ancient empires that will be expanded upon in Book II, and is certain to make Empire On Trial one of the most important scholarly works of the twenty first century.